 - Download the NHS COVID-19 app before you travel.
 If possible, check-in where you see official NHS COVID-19 QR code posters

 - If you are travelling between UK destinations try to access a ‘no symptoms’ lateral flow test within 24 hours before travel.

 During your journey

-- If car sharing, wear face coverings, open windows for ventilation and sit with the maximum distance between people in the vehicle.
+- If car sharing, wear face coverings if you can, open windows for ventilation and sit with the maximum distance between people in the vehicle

 - If you need to dispose of your face covering when travelling, use ‘black bag’ waste bins or litter bins.
 Do not use recycling bins.